 - “This Apple ID has been disabled for security reasons.”

 - “You can’t sign in because your account was disabled for security reasons.”

-Step-> 1: Fix your Apple ID account using any web browser on any computer or device using desktop site
+Step-> 1: Fix your Apple ID account using any web browser on any computer or device using the desktop site

 Open a web browser such as Safari, Google Chrome, Internet Explorer or Mozilla Firefox and go to this website: I forgot Apple ID info to redirect to the iForgot Page by Apple.

 After writing down your details, click on the Continue button.

 Step-> 3: On the next screen, choose your method to reset your Apple ID

 Choose how to reset your password using one of these four methods